 - Link tracking to detect specific engagement

-- Personalized connection message (mention commonality)
+- Personalized connection message (mention common ground)

 - Engage with prospect’s posts before direct message (like + relevant comment)